Polkadot-Blockchain-Academy/pba-book/content/cryptography/intro/slides.md

 ## Physical Signatures

-Physical signatures provide weak authenticity guarantees<br/>(i.e. they are quite easy to forge), and no integrity guarantees.
+Physical signatures provide weak authenticity guarantees<br />(i.e. they are quite easy to forge), and no integrity guarantees.

 ---v